ShaneMcC/blog.dataforce.org.uk/content/irc-musings/index.md

 :pratchett.freenode.net 998 DFTest #Channel :End of Channel List Modes
 ```

-The numeric used for the individual items is the same as specified in _RPL_ISUPPORT_ (in this case 997) and the "End of list modes" uses LISTMODE+1 for its numeric.
+The numeric used for the individual items is the same as specified in `RPL_ISUPPORT` (in this case 997) and the `End of list modes` uses `LISTMODE+1` for its numeric.
 This allows ircds to use what ever numeric they want that is free - without clients needing to know what numeric each IRCD uses in advance.

-The addition of the /LISTMODE command and not just altering the current /MODE command is to maintain backwards compatability with older clients.
+The addition of the `/LISTMODE` command and not just altering the current `/MODE` command is to maintain backwards compatibility with older clients.

 ### Error Handling

-Error handling is similar to that for the traditional /MODE request:
+Error handling is similar to that for the traditional `/MODE` request:

-* If a client requests modes for a channel they are not on, ERR_NOTONCHANNEL (Numeric 442) should be returned
+* If a client requests modes for a channel they are not on, `ERR_NOTONCHANNEL` (Numeric 442) should be returned
-* If a client requests a mode that is not a list mode or not a mode at all, then ERR_UNKNOWNMODE (Numeric 472) should be given for each invalid mode.
+* If a client requests a mode that is not a list mode or not a mode at all, then `ERR_UNKNOWNMODE` (Numeric 472) should be given for each invalid mode.
-* If a client requests a mode that they do not have access to see (eg +e or +I on Hybrid-based ircds) then ERR_CHANOPRIVSNEEDED (Numeric 482) should be returned.
+* If a client requests a mode that they do not have access to see (eg +e or +I on Hybrid-based ircds) then `ERR_CHANOPRIVSNEEDED` (Numeric 482) should be returned.

-If a request for "*" is given, then the only error permitted is ERR_NOTONCHANNEL.
+If a request for "*" is given, then the only error permitted is `ERR_NOTONCHANNEL`.

 ### Existing list mode information